coralogix/dynamic-tco/README.md

 # sam build
 # sam deploy --guided
 ```
-- Go to the created Lambda function and add AmazonS3FullAccess Polict to the Excecution Role.
+- Go to the created Lambda function and add AmazonS3FullAccess Policy to the Excecution Role.
 - Update Lambdas Environmental Variables from AWS Console.

 Variable |Description